-However if you measure the speed for a single download you will see that a client only gets 250 Kbytes/s if two workers or 125 Kbytes/s if four workers.
+However, if you measure the speed for a single download you will see that a client only gets 250 Kbytes/s if two workers or 125 Kbytes/s if four workers.
 But over several connections (most browsers open several) and over several clients (usually one bucket is shared over several clients) then you will get the desired 500 Kbytes/s in total.

-If you try and double the amount to 1000 Kbytes/s for two workers, you will get the 500 Kbytes/s for a singe connection, but by making multiple connections (or several clients) can get 1000 Kbytes/s which is not the 500 Kbytes/s that was intended.
+If you try and double the amount to 1000 Kbytes/s for two workers, you will get the 500 Kbytes/s for a single connection, but by making multiple connections (or several clients) can get 1000 Kbytes/s which is not the 500 Kbytes/s that was intended.

-- After creating all required bandwidth limiting policies, ensure you clear the cache and restart the web proxy (Web proxy > Web proxy > Settings).
+- After creating all required bandwidth limiting policies, ensure that you clear the cache and restart the web proxy (Web proxy > Web proxy > Settings).

 - If creating policies for a specific user group (Who) and enable Shared between clients, the bandwidth limit is shared for the whole group.
 Leaving this blank means each individual user gets the configured value.